 Eligible for authorization under GP 23 in tidal and non-tidal waters of the U.S. are the following aquaculture activities in RI:

-The installation of buoys, floats, racks, trays, nets, lines, tubes, containers, and other structures into tidal and non-tidal navigable waters of the U.S.;
+The installation of buoys, floats, racks, trays, nets, lines, tubes, containers, and other structures into navigable waters of the U.S.;

 Discharges of dredged or fill material into waters of the U.S. necessary for shellfish seeding, rearing, cultivating, transplanting, and harvesting activities; and